netailohargithub/Git-Practice/README.md

 # Repo-2
-This is the readme file for github
+This is the readme file for git